peteroupc/html3dutil/tutorials/glmath.md

 * ...fourth element (W) is the cosine of half the rotation angle.
 <small>(W is 1 at 0 degrees, 0 at 180 and -1 at 360 degrees.)</small>

-Quaternions that describe a 3D rotation should be _unit vectors_ (["normalized" vectors]{@link H3DU.Math.quatNorm} with a length of 1).
+Quaternions that describe a 3D rotation should be [unit vectors](#Unit_Vectors).

 ### Multiplying quaternions <a id=Multiplying_quaternions></a>

 The methods quatMultiply and quatFromTaitBryan, among others, involve multiplying quaternions, combining multiple rotations into a single rotation.
 In these methods, multiplying one rotation by another creates a combined rotation in which the second rotation happens before the first rotation (when applied in the global coordinate frame).
 Like matrix multiplication, the order in which you multiply quaternions is important.

-### Using Quaternions <a id=Using_Quaternions></a>

-For best results when using quaternions:

-* Store the orientation of each object as a single quaternion, created with `quatIdentity()`.
-* As rotations happen each frame, convert the rotation (which may be in pitch/yaw/roll or another form, depending on the input device) to a quaternion and multiply that quaternion by the current orientation to get a new orientation for that object.
-* Normalize the orientation quaternion (using `quatNorm()` or `quatNormInPlace()`) every few frames.

 ### Tait-Bryan angles and their disadvantages <a id=Tait_Bryan_angles_and_their_disadvantages></a>